Best Affordable Places to Live in West Virginia in 2025

-West Virginia is the 10th most affordable state in the country, according to research compiled by the Missouri Economic Research and Information Center (MERIC).
-The main driver of West Virginia’s low cost of living is housing, which is the 5th cheapest in the country, according to MERIC’s data.
+West Virginia is the state with the lowest cost of living as of 2024, according to research compiled by the Missouri Economic Research and Information Center (MERIC).
+One of the main drivers of West Virginia’s low cost of living is housing, according to MERIC’s data.

 However, cost is not the only factor that matters when deciding where to live.
-In addition to cost, we considered things like culture, family-friendly features, public transportation, and entertainment.
-Be sure to consider these factors when deciding where to live in West Virginia.
+In addition to cost, this list took into consideration things like culture, family-friendly features, public transportation, and entertainment.
+Take a closer look at these affordable and enjoyable spots to live in West Virginia.

 Best Places to Live in West Virginia

-As one of the most affordable states in the country, West Virginia has a lot to offer for the price.
-However, we want to break it down by more than just affordability, as everyone has different priorities and life circumstances.
-Below, you will find the best cities in West Virginia for different groups, including families, young adults, and retirees.
+As one of the most affordable states in the country, West Virginia has a lot to offer its 1.77 million residents for the price.
+However, this list breaks it down by more than just affordability, as everyone has different priorities and life circumstances.
+Below, you will find the best cities and towns in West Virginia for different groups, including families, young adults, and retirees.

 💡 Quick Tip: When house hunting, don’t forget to lock in your home mortgage loan rate so there are no surprises if your offer is accepted.